 To connect diverse, qualified talent to leading employers through rigorous skills training, community resources, and professional and life skills coaching.

 A talent ecosystem where individuals, employers, and the community can achieve their fullest potential to build a prosperous Colorado for all.

 Who We Are

 ActivateWork is a nonprofit recruiting, training, and coaching firm that connects employers to a diverse pool of exceptional talent.
 Traditional hiring processes leave valuable talent out.
-We help employers solve talent gaps by finding promising candidates in underrepresented communities and preparing them to excel in new careers.
+We help employers solve talent gaps by finding promising candidates who aspire to work in tech and preparing them to excel in new careers.

 Our proprietary behavioral screening process, rigorous skills training, and 12 months of on-the-job coaching prepare our learners to be valuable new hires, excelling in their new roles.
 And with an average starting wage of more than $23/hour, our model is one of few proven to launch people to lasting economic freedom.